Wamuran Irrigation Scheme D&C

 About the project

 The Wamuran Irrigation Scheme is being designed and constructed with the intention of delivering Class A recycled water to agricultural irrigation.
-Unitywater engaged the WIS JV (Pensar is a partner) to deliver the scheme infrastructure and ensure its maintenance into the future.
+Unitywater engaged the WIS JV (Pensar, Twin View Turf and Pinata Farms) to design and deliver the scheme infrastructure.

 Location